 The aircraft demolition and recycling process

-Obviously, everyone and everything have their own last day.
+Everyone and everything has their own last day.
 This, of course, includes aeroplanes.
-Factor in that plenty of aeroplanes do not get used too much anymore because of the pandemic, and we have an “aeroplane infestation” in our hands.
+Factor in that plenty of aeroplanes do not get used too much anymore because of the pandemic, and we have an “aeroplane infestation” on our hands.

 With that said, it is still a known fact that commercial airliners have limited lifespans.
 One day, an aeroplane will fly for the last time and retire.
 One common way of retiring them is by storing them in aeroplane boneyards.

 Although this is a good way to handle old, unusable aeroplanes, note that storing them costs quite a lot, still.
 Therefore, they must be dealt with when the time comes.